 Broadcasting Standards Authority - Te Mana Whanonga Kaipāho

 Established under the Broadcasting Act 1989, the Broadcasting Standards Authority (BSA) is a regulatory body that oversees complaints received on alleged breaches of broadcast standards.
-Another agency, the Advertising Standards Authority deals with complaints concerning advertising.

 The Ministry manages the BSA's relationship with the Crown on behalf of the Minister of Broadcasting, monitoring the funding agreement between the Minister and the entity.